Austin was hospitalized for complications following treatment for prostate cancer

 "Changes in his laboratory evaluation in early December 2023 identified prostate cancer which required treatment," the statement said.
 "On December 22, 2023, after consultation with his medical team, he was admitted to Walter Reed National Military Medical Center and underwent a minimally invasive surgical procedure called a prostatectomy to treat and cure prostate cancer."

+A prostatectomy is the surgical removal of the prostate gland.
+It is sometimes done in a minimally invasive way, using, for instance, a robot to help the surgeon perform the operation more precisely.
+Despite the Walter Reed statement that Austin "required treatment," the Pentagon has continued to call Austin's procedure "elective."

-Austin was under general anesthesia during this procedure.
+Austin was under general anesthesia during this procedure, which the White House was not aware of at the time.
 He recovered from his surgery and returned home the next morning, the statement said, adding: "His prostate cancer was detected early, and his prognosis is excellent."

 But on Jan.
 1, Austin was admitted to Walter Reed with complications from the Dec.
 22 procedure, including nausea with severe abdominal, hip and leg pain.
 Initial evaluation revealed a urinary tract infection, the statement said.

-The following day, Austin was transferred to the ICU where he was found to have abdominal fluid collections that impaired the function of his small intestines, according to the statement.
+The following day, Austin was transferred to the intensive care unit, where he was found to have abdominal fluid collections that impaired the function of his small intestines, according to the statement.

 "This resulted in the back up of his intestinal contents which was treated by placing a tube through his nose to drain his stomach.
 The abdominal fluid collections were drained by non-surgical drain placement," the statement said.
 "He has progressed steadily throughout his stay.
 His infection has cleared.
 He continues to make progress and we anticipate a full recovery although this can be a slow process.
 During this stay, Secretary Austin never lost consciousness and never underwent general anesthesia."

+Kirby said Biden didn't learn Austin was in the hospital until late Thursday, Jan.
+4, shortly after Jake Sullivan, the national security adviser, and Zients learned about it.
+The two men spoke Saturday, Kirby said, but haven't spoken since then.

-Austin remains in hospital, though he has returned to his full duties.
+Austin remains in the hospital, though he has returned to his full duties.

 Secrecy surrounding the hospitalization

 Kathleen Hicks, the deputy secretary of defense, assumed the top role on Tuesday, Jan.
-2, a not unusual transfer of power that sometimes occurs purely for operational reasons.
-She did not learn of Austin's hospitalization until that Thursday, said the official, who was not authorized to speak publicly.
+2, a not-unusual transfer of power that sometimes occurs purely for operational reasons.
+She did not learn of Austin's hospitalization until that Thursday.
 Hicks was on vacation in Puerto Rico at the time.

 When Hicks learned of Austin's hospitalization, she "immediately engaged staff on the drafting of a public statement and congressional outreach.
 She also began to make contingency plans to return to Washington, D.C., on Friday.
 However, she was informed that afternoon that the secretary was preparing to resume full communications capability and the associated operational responsibilities on Friday," the official said.